 #4.
 Monitor Backlinks – look at backlink profiles

-Monitor Backlinks is new to the market, but has already earned a great reputation.
-You can track various competitors’ backlinks, disclose a bunch of negative backlinks, and find quality ones.
+Monitor Backlinks, a new SEO analysis software, has already earned a great reputation.
+You can track various competitors’ backlinks, disclose negative backlinks, and find quality ones.

 Check out this helpful blog post to learn more about how to generate high quality links.